QLIC-meets/QLIC-meets.github.io/season6/README.tex.md

 **Lecture 2**.
 "Perspective neutral" formulation of quantum reference frame transformations.
 Group averaging.
 "Jumping" onto the perspective of a quantum reference frame.
 Equivalence between the perspective neutral approach and the approach of Lecture 1.

-**Lecture 3**.
+**Lecture 3 and 4**.
 Quantum reference frames for time.
 History states.
 Transformations between quantum temporal reference frames.
 Transformation of the evolution operator.
 Superpositions of mass/energy and relativity of the localisation of events.
 Open questions.